Can Input Attributions Explain Inductive Reasoning in In-Context Learning?: Conclusions

 \section{Conclusions}

 We have pointed out and tackled the problem of interpreting the inductive reasoning process in ICL as a missing but reasonable milestone to be explored in LLM interpretability research.
-Our revisit to the IA methods in interpreting this ICL process has clarified their limitations from a new angle as well as provided fruitful insights and discussions on their practical usage in modern NLP.
-These findings have highlighted some issues in the community; in particular, even the fundamental task of mapping input and output has not been accomplished, and there is room to sophisticate previously developed interpretability tools to be suitable for LLMs.
+Our revisit to the IA methods in interpreting the ICL process has clarified their limitations from a new angle as well as provided fruitful insights and discussions on their practical usage in modern NLP.
+Some methods frequently failed even on a very simple associative recall task, and there is room to sophisticate previously developed interpretability tools to be suitable for LLMs.